Methods of processing and disposal of waste. New recycling technologies. Application of physical and chemical processing methods

 environmental safety of the process;

-a small fraction of the radioactivity leaving the reactor in the gas cleaning system;
+a small amount of radioactivity leaving the reactor in the gas cleaning system;

 controllability of the level of radioactivity of the resulting slag.